The world of aviation is limitless. It’s welcoming, exciting, empowering, and ever-changing. Here – you find your passion.

 Where to Train:

-There are many universities across Canada that offer a Bachelor of Aerospace Engineering degrees including Carleton University, Concordia University, Ecole Polytech de Montreal, Royal Military College of Canada, and Ryerson University.
+There are many universities across Canada that offer a Bachelor of Aerospace Engineering degrees including Carleton University, Concordia University, Ecole Polytech de Montreal, Royal Military College of Canada, and Toronto Metropolitan University.
 Undergraduate degrees can also be earned in various schools in the country.

 Length of Training: